WindowsNT/turbo_play_translation/Readme.md

 ## language_en.h

 Language_en must be translated entirely. **This is the most important file to be translated**.
+Ignore lines that contain paths.
+Ingore lines that have the //NT comment.

 ## menus.rc and mainmenu.rc